 The current list of regional and national peers was identified in 2020 at the time that NWCCU published its newest standards.
-While annual reconsideration of peers is not a part of our current plan, WOU will review these peers for appropriateness in 2024 after the next Carnegie Classification update.
+While annual reconsideration of peers is not a part of our current plan, WOU will review these peers for appropriateness at the time of our next Mid-cycle and Year Seven reviews.